My Tokyo Guide

 Main content starts here.

-Take a step into this beautiful Edo-period (1603–1867) garden and discover a world separate from the city.
-Originally built to serve as a feudal lord's residence, the gardens are located on the edge of Tokyo Bay, separating sea from land and incorporating the changing tide into the garden's design.
+Take a step into this beautiful Edo-period (1603–1867) garden with a teahouse built to look as if it were floating on the water and discover a world separate from the high-rise buildings of the city.
+The garden is located on the edge of Tokyo Bay, and is the only Edo garden to incorporate seawater into the garden's pond.

-The Hama-rikyu Gardens are built around a central pond.
-In the middle of the pond is a teahouse, where you can sit down to enjoy a cup of matcha tea throughout the year.
+The Hama-rikyu Gardens are built around a central pond known as the Tide Inlet Pond.
+In the middle of the pond is the Nakajima teahouse, where you can sit down to enjoy a cup of matcha tea throughout the year.
 The garden's pond is connected to the sea, and water flows in and out with the tide, meaning the park is in a permanent state of flux.

 Throughout the park there are a number of plum and cherry trees, which blossom throughout spring.
 You can see autumn foliage from the end of October, peaking in early to mid-November.

 The Hama-rikyu Gardens were opened to the public in April 1946, but served as a feudal and imperial retreat for several centuries before that.
-The gardens were completed under the guidance of the 11th Tokugawa shogun, Tokugawa Ienari.
+The gardens, almost as they are now, were completed during the time of the 11th Tokugawa shogun, Tokugawa Ienari.
 After the Meiji Restoration of 1868, they became a villa belonging to the imperial household, before being given to the city of Tokyo in 1945.

 General admission: 300 yen